apache/openwhisk-deploy-kube/helm/openwhisk-providers/charts/ow-cloudant/README.md

 This chart is to deploy Cloudant provider and package to OpenWhisk on a Kubernetes using Helm.

-## Preconditions
+## Config a CouchDB instance

-+ A CouchDB instance is required to save the event data.
-You can use the same CouchDB instance or you can use a different CouchDB instance.
+A CouchDB instance is required to save the event data.
+You can use the same CouchDB instance as part of the OpenWhisk deployment or you can use a different CouchDB instance.
 To use the same CouchDB instance as OpenWhisk, config `values.yaml` as:
 ```
 db:
   external: false